 The Northwest Coastal Indians could catch enough fish during the summer salmon run to feed themselves for the whole winter.
 The Indians also caught a variety of food from the sea including halibut and cod.
 They ate clams, crabs, seals, sea otters, sea lions, fish, herring eggs, and mussels, sea urchins, and seaweed.
 The men hunted land animals including bear, caribou, deer, elk, and moose.
 The Nuu-chah-nulth (Nootka)/Makah and to a lesser extent the Haida also caught whales.
 In some areas mountain goats could be found.
 The women gathered roots, berries, seaweed for salt, nuts, fungus, acorns, and camas bulbs.
 Blueberries and huckleberries were some of the favorite berries.
-While most tribes lives on the coast during the summer months, when winter came many moved their camps to a more protected area like up a river or inlet.
+While most tribes lived on the coast during the summer months, when winter came many moved their camps to a more protected area like up a river or inlet.

 The Northwest Coastal tribes occasionally gathered together for a potlatch.
 The person hosting the potlatch gave away as many gifts to his guests as he could.
 This showed he was wealthy.
 These ceremonies could last for days.
 Singing, dancing, and story-telling were part of the celebration.

 The Northwest Coastal Indians took slaves.
 Slaves were a sign of wealth.
 Children were kept close to their camp for fear that they would be stolen by another tribe and become a slave.

 Only two tribes of Northwest Coastal Indians, The Makah and Nootka, hunted for food in the sea.
 They built great seagoing canoes.
 Some were more than 60 feet long.
 They built the canoes from the trunks of huge cedar and redwood trees.
 The canoes could hold as many as 60 men.
 The Makah and Nootka often carved elaborate pictures and painted designs on their canoes.